William Henry Harrison District

 The dates for NYLT for 2014 are out.
 If you are interested in sending a youth for training in 2014, check out the calendar or go to the link below for dates.

 Peterloon is coming again this fall.
 It will be October 17-19, 2014 in Cub World and in Camp Friedlander.
 Troops can choose to be in the Peterloon Fields or up in Friedlander for their campsite.
 Campsite will be given on a first come first serve basis.
-More information and the 2014 website will follow.
+Registration opened April 1st and the early registration discount ends August 11.
+More information and Registration is available on the Peterloon 2014 website.